-Anybody who identifies as lesbian, gay, bisexual, trans, queer, and those questioning whether they fit into those or any of the many other sub-genres of people who are not generally considered both “straight” and cis.
+Anybody who identifies as lesbian, gay, bisexual, trans, non-binary, gender non-conforming, queer, and those questioning whether they fit into those or any of the many other sub-genres of people who are not generally considered both “straight” and cis.

 Friends and allies: we appreciate your support, but this space is for us.

 Recruiters: please take note of this policy.

 We have a simple and uncontroversial Code of Conduct.

 TL;DR: be nice, and what happens inside generally stays there unless someone specifically says otherwise.

 If you're under 18, please let the admins know so we can keep an eye out for you.